PEM--/meteor-helper/README.md

 * Production flag.
 The default is `false`.
 * Debug flag.
 The default is `false`.
 * MongoDB's URL.
 Leave it empty to use the default embedded MongoDB in Meteor.
+* MongoDB's Oplog URL.
+Leave it empty to use the default embedded MongoDB in Meteor.
 * Customize the color of Meteor's `console.log`.

 You can overwrite variable settings with a per project file named `mup.json` at